 - Off.
-No real-time scanning or blocking occurs.
-This option provides no additional security. - Recommended or On.
-If your site is configured for real-time scanning, this setting provides your best performance.
-Scans are performed based on 2 factors: - The Always Scan and Never Scan lists on the Settings > Real-Time Scanning > Exceptions tab (see Refining scanning, page 137). - Whether Websense software has identified the site as including dynamic content.
-Sites flagged as including dynamic content are scanned.
-The marker that identifies a site as including dynamic content is not user-configurable.
+No scanning. - On or Content or files from dynamic sites as identified by Websense Security Labs.
+This is the recommended setting.
+It provides enhanced filtering and security.
+Scans are performed based on 2 factors: - Scans are performed, or not performed, based on the Always Scan and Never Scan exception lists.
+These lists are created and managed on the Settings > Scanning > Exceptions tab (see Refining scanning, page 146). - After checking the Exceptions lists, scanning is performed on sites known to have dynamic content as determined by Websense Security Labs.
+The marker that identifies a site as having dynamic content is not user-configurable.